 "Laka are literal bike-savers!
 My brand new Pinarello was stolen.
 Losing your bike is always a risk.
 When it happens it’s an awful feeling but getting a replacement of your choice couldn’t have been more easy with Laka and helped get back on the road."

-With most e-bike insurance costs will vary dramatically.
+Your quote from other traditional insurance companies can vary a lot.
 Where you live, the crime rate in your area, the type of e-bike you own, and how much it’s currently worth will all impact your quote.

-With Laka you’ll get an instant quote for how much you can expect to pay each month.
-All we need is the value of your bike.
+With Laka you can get a quote in an instant.
+All we need is the value of your e-bike.

-We’ll provide you with a cap price and an expected share.
-Claims get split with the Laka Collective and divided equally between Laka customers.
-It’s a fairer way of doing things.
+We'll show you an expected cost and a cap.
+We do things differently here.
+Claims get split with your fellow Laka Collective, and divided equally amongst customers.
+It's a fairer way of doing things.

 We cover all Electrically Assisted Pedal Cycles (EAPCs).

-From e-cargo bikes to electric folding bikes, from e-MTBs to electric road bikes, we cover them all!
+From e-cargo bikes to electric folding bikes, from e-MTBs to electric road bikes.

 Yes!
-Join the Laka Club and you'll get public liability cover for £1 per month with stacks of great cycling perks too.
+Join the Laka Club and you'll get public liability insurance for £1.50 per month with stacks of great cycling perks too.

 Laka protects you for up to £2m of cover if you damage someone else's property or injure them whilst riding your e-bike.